-- 4.5.5 Requests to delegate must be submitted in writing by e-mail to the Officer of Trustee Services by 12:00 pm on the Friday before the meeting and speakers must address a topic on the agenda. - 4.5.6 If a request to make an oral delegation cannot be accommodated, the requestor will be invited to submit a written submission that will be distributed to all trustees in the agenda package and posted on the Board's website. - 4.5.7 Requests to delegate on a topic other than those posted on an agenda, may be invited to speak to a special committee of the Board. - 4.5.8 Individuals interested in delegating to Trustees are asked to make submissions in writing (or by telephone to the Officer of Trustee Services) which contain the speaker's full name, contact information (including telephone number(s), email address and city of residence) and a (brief) description of the request for delegation. - a.
-Delegates may also submit a written copy/summary of their delegation including any presentation or hand-out materials, and recommendation(s) for resolving the matter (if applicable). - 4.5.9 A Delegation Request form can be accessed via the Board's website and can be completed online, or a hard copy can be submitted to the Officer of Trustee services.
-Alternatively, individuals may telephone the Officer of Trustee Services to request delegation status. - 4.5.10 A delegate cannot register for more than one place on the agenda.
+- 5. Requests by delegations and individuals to speak to a Committee must be submitted in writing by e-mail to the Officer of Trustee Services by 12:00 pm on the Friday before the meeting and speakers must address a topic in the agenda. - 6.
+If a request to make an oral delegation cannot be accommodated, the requestor will be invited to submit a written submission that will be distributed to all trustees in the agenda package and posted on the Board's website. - 7.
+Requests by delegates and individuals to speak on a topic other than those posted on an agenda, may be invited to speak to a special committee of the Board. - 8.
+Individuals interested in delegating to Trustees are asked to make submissions in writing (or by telephone to the Officer of Trustee Services) which contain the speaker's full name, contact information (including telephone number(s), email address and city of residence) and a (brief) description of the request for delegation. - a.
+Delegates may also submit a written copy/summary of their delegation including any presentation or hand-out materials, and recommendation(s) for resolving the matter (if applicable). - 9.
+A Delegation Submission Template can be accessed via the Board's website (insert link) and can be completed online, or a hard copy can be submitted to the Officer of Trustee services.
+Alternatively, individuals may telephone the Officer of Trustee Services to make a request for delegation status.

-- 4.5.11 All delegates will be informed of the following: - a.
+- 10. A delegate cannot register for more than one place on the agenda. - 11.
+All delegates will be informed of the following: - a.
 In accordance with the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), presenters must ensure that no student or staff member is identified by name or by specific comments by which they could be identified. - b.
 Speaking remarks and presentations shall be free of statements or materials that are contrary to the Ontario Human Rights Code, other laws of Ontario and Canada, and the policies of the board, including but not limited to HWDSB Human Rights Policy and HWDSB Code of Conduct Policy. - c.
 Speaking remarks and presentations must not contain inappropriate comments regarding students, staff, or community members. - d.
 Delegates are expected to always refrain from the use of abusive or derogatory language and conduct themselves with courtesy and respect for others. - e.
 Delegates are invited to provide their own copies of any presentation handouts.
-Board staff will not be responsible for making copies of delegation materials, for the purpose of providing handouts. - 4.5.12 The Chair may halt a delegation at any time if any person(s) engages in this or any other form of improper conduct which may result in a delegation not being completed. - 4.5.13 Written submissions alone, on any topic and at any time, may be submitted to the Officer of Trustee Services and will be distributed to all trustees and posted on the Board's website.
+Board staff will not be responsible for making copies of delegation materials, for the purpose of providing handouts. - 12.
+The Chair may halt a delegation at any time if any person(s) engages in this or any other form of improper conduct which may result in a delegation not being completed. - 13.
+Written submissions alone, on any topic and at any time, may be submitted to the Officer of Trustee Services and will be distributed to all trustees and posted on the Board's website.